System environment (Hostname, DNS etc)

 sudo apt install -y postfix

-Back up the the /etc/postfix/main.cf file, and create a new one.
+Back up /etc/postfix/main.cf file, and create a new one.

 sudo mv /etc/postfix/main.cf /etc/postfix/main.cf.bk